offen/analyticstxt/draft-ring-analyticstxt.md

 ### Implements

-This OPTIONAL field indicates conformance with certain regulations and legislation.
+This OPTIONAL field indicates conformance with existing regulations and legislation.
 Values for this field SHOULD use all lowercase tokens with whitespace being replaced by the dash character (%x2d).
 This field SHOULD only be added if it makes the setup described by the file easier to understand for human users.

 Example values are: